Adamage/adamage.github.io/_posts/2017-02-02-How-to-setup-CNTK-with-Visual-Studio.md

 # Try a simple project!
 Here - this one should work! <br>
-<a href="https://adamage.github.io/tutorial/2017/01/30/Simple-net-Keras-TF">Simple Neural Net with Keras + TF </a>
+<a href="https://adamage.github.io/tutorial/2017/02/02/Simple-CNTK-brainscript">Simple logistic regression with CNTK</a>